Vyral/base-template/_posts/2022-02-25-whats-the-value-in-seeking-education.md

 {% include excerpt.html %}

 If you’re an agent, seeking education is critical.
 Things are changing all the time, so it’s important to stay on top of what’s happening in the industry and the marketplace.
-If you don't stay up with technology and the latest changes, you’ll fall behind.
+If you don't stay up to date with technology and the latest changes, you’ll fall behind.

-**Here’s an example:** As of April 1, Fannie Mae appraisal changes about above grade and below grade square footage are coming.
-If you have a split-level or bi-level, they’re not going to be counting that square footage that’s below grade anymore.
-Let your buyers know that it’s coming and that they want you to get your appraisal done before April 1.
+**Here’s an example:** As of April 1, Fannie Mae will make changes regarding above-grade and below-grade square footage.
+If you have a split-level or bi-level, they will no longer count the square footage that’s below grade, so be sure to let your buyers know about this change and have them get their appraisals done before April 1.

 That’s the kind of information you need to know as an agent or investor.
 The appraiser can give you an adjustment for having a finished basement, but they will no longer be counting it as square footage, even if you have an egress window.